-Missing a potentially significant source of income Restricts regulators in their tariff Restricts regulators in their tariff approval Could prove complicated to set up such which could be spent on interconnection and approval process and of TSOs on process and of TSOs on congestion income an arrangement; could mean that 1 1 1 removing the biggest bottlenecks in the EU. congestion income spending. spending. congestion income accumulated from one border is spent on a different Additional reporting arrangements Could mean that congestion income border or different Member States. will be necessary. accumulated from one border is spent on a · different border or different Member States.
-Requires a decision to apportion Requires stronger role of ACER. generated income to where needs are l I Additional reporting arrangements will be highest in European system.
-Will face 1 0 0 national resistance. necessary. national resistance.
-D 1 0 1 0 1 0 1 Requires stronger role of ACER.
-Will require additional reporting arrangements to be put in place. us Co Requires stronger role of ACER.
-Most Most switchle ention(s).
-Ontion 2 provides additional funding towards project which hanceful the EU internal market as a whole while still allowing for national decision making in the
+Missing g a potentially significant source of income Restricts regulators in their tariff Restricts regulators in their tariff approval Could prove complicated to set up such could be spent on interconnection and approval process and of TSOs on process and of TSOs on congestion income an arrangement; could mean that removii ng the biggest bottlenecks in the EU. congestion income spending. spending. congestion income accumulated from one border is spent on a different border Additional reporting arrangements will Could mean that congestion income or different Member States. be necessary. accumulated from one border is spent on a - different border or different Member States.
+Requires a decision to apportion Requires stronger role of ACER. generated income to where needs are Additional reporting arrangements will be highest in European system.
+Will face necessary. national resistance.
+Requires stronger role of ACER.
+Will require additional reporting Requires stronger fore of freehr. arrangements to be put in place. \$ arrangements to be put in place. ons Ŭ Requires stronger role of ACER.
+Most suitable option(s): Option 2 - provides additional funding towards project which benefit the EU internal market as a whole, while still allowing for national decision making in the first instance.
+Considered the most proportionate response.